 - Infectious bloody diarrhoea must be reported promptly, preferably by telephone, to the local Health Protection Unit.

 - Rotavirus infection and infection with giardia may result in temporarylactose intolerance.

 - Bacterial bowel infection may (rarely) lead to infection at other sites, including septicaemia, meningitis and osteomyelitis.
 Infection may also lead to bowel perforation, intussusception, appendicitis or liver abscess.
 These complications are very uncommon but need to be considered if the child is particularly unwell or not making the expected recovery.

-- Other rare complications include HUS and Reiter's syndrome.
+- Other rare complications include HUS and reactive arthritis.

 - Giardia spp. infection may lead to chronic fat malabsorption.

 - Carrier states are observed after some infections - eg, rotavirus and salmonella infections.

 - E. coli O157 is the most common but not only, cause of HUS.
 It may also cause haemorrhagic colitis.

 - With proper management, prognosis is very good in developed countries.